Here’s the new Apple Watch software

 Screen Shot 2017-09-12 at 10.47.28 AM

-Last quarter, the Apple Watch grew over fifty percent compared to the year before.
-At this point, the Apple Watch is the number one watch in the world, Apple CEO Tim Cook said.
+Last quarter, the Apple Watch grew over 50 percent compared to the year before.
+At this point, the Apple Watch is the No. 1 watch in the world, Apple CEO Tim Cook said.

 Be sure to keep tabs on everything that’s happening at the Apple event via our live blog.